MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/start-sql-server-in-single-user-mode.md

 Under certain circumstances, you may have to start an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode by using the **startup option** `-m`.
 For example, you may want to change server configuration options or recover a damaged `master` database or other system database.
 Both actions require starting an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode.

+For restoring a `master` database on Linux in single-user mode, see [Restore the master database on Linux in single-user mode](../../linux/sql-server-linux-restore-master-database-in-single-user-mode.md).

 Starting [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode enables any member of the computer's local Administrators group to connect to the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] as a member of the **sysadmin** fixed server role.
 For more information, see [Connect to SQL Server when system administrators are locked out](connect-to-sql-server-when-system-administrators-are-locked-out.md).

 When you start an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode, note the following:

 - Only one user can connect to the server.

-- The CHECKPOINT process is not executed.
+- The CHECKPOINT process isn't executed.
 By default, it is executed automatically at startup.

 > [!NOTE]
 > Stop the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent service before connecting to an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode; otherwise, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent service uses the connection, thereby blocking it.